phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 plt.show()
 ~~~

-Run the code blocks.
-How does `k_add` impact the CheY-P concentrations?
-Why?
-Are the tumbling frequencies restored to the background frequency?
+Now run the notebook.
+How do changing values of `k_add` impact the CheY-P concentrations?
+Why do you think this is?

+In the main text, we will examine the results of our plots and discuss how they can be used to infer the cell's behavior in the presence of increasing attractant.

 [Return to main text](home_gradient#steady-state-tumbling-frequency-is-robust-when-traveling-up-an-attractant-gradient){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}